 Fees paid to the Credit Union or affiliate;

-Fees paid to unaffiliated third-parties if the Credit Union did not permit the borrower to shop for a third-party service provider for a settlement service; or
+Fees paid to unaffiliated third parties if the Credit Union did not permit the borrower to shop for a third-party service provider for a settlement service; or

 Transfer taxes.

 Revised Loan Estimates.
 Revised Loan Estimates will be provided to the borrower no later than three business days after receiving the information sufficient to establish the need for a revised disclosure.